Statistics-and-Machine-Learning-with-R/Statistical-Methods-and-Machine-Learning-in-R/index.md

 ## TABLE OF CONTENT:

-* **Programming approach** to Bio-Informatic Analyses.
+* **Tools(RScripts)** for Data Analysis in Bio-Informatics.
 * **Theoretical Concepts** to the Analyses being performed.
 * **Lectures + Tutorials** for Deeper Understanding.

-##  Programming approach to Bio-Informatics:
+##  Tools (RScripts) for Data Analysis in Bio-Informatics:

+An important aspect of data in bio-informatics being that the data is not often organized in a manner where Rows represent Instances and Columns represent Variables.
+Rather it is the other way round mostly in population biology, sample study etc. So our codes are tailored to work with datasets which are configured as following :

+                       Column(Instance) 1      Column(Instance) 2     . . . .
+Column(Instance) n

+      Row(Variable) 1      (Value)                  (Value)           . . . .
+(Value)

+      Row(Variable) 2      (Value)                  (Value)           . . . .
+(Value)

+      .                       .                        .                                 .
+      .                       .                        .                                 .
+      .                       .                        .                                 .
+      .                       .                        .                                 .

+      Row(Variable) n      (Value)                  (Value)           . . . .
+(Value)

-To make the contribution open-source, our team has uploaded all the scripts in R language.
+Our team has uploaded all the scripts in R language.
 This may help to understand the usage of Programming in Bio-Informatic.
 Moreover, under the provided links you will find subfolders each containing a Data-set file, a Programming script in R, and a Read_me file (description about the program).
 In order to get access to the scripts click on the links mentioned below.

 * [SIGNIFICANT DIFFERENCE TESTS](https://github.com/Statistics-and-Machine-Learning-with-R/Statistical-Methods-and-Machine-Learning-in-R/tree/master/Significant%20Difference%20Tests)
 * [UNSUPERVISED LEARNING](https://github.com/Rizvix0/Statistical-Methods-and-Machine-Learning-in-R/tree/master/Unsupervised%20Learning)